billy-yoyo/marketBot/README.md

-    /src/cards - unused whilst profiler is out of action /src/corrupt - contains .bmp files for use with corruptfun2 /src/stories - contains .sty files for use with styload
+    /src/cards - unused whilst profiler is out of action /src/corrupt - contains .bmp files for use with corruptfun2 /src/stories - contains .sty files for use with styload /src/stories/example.sty - details how to use write .sty files

 Missing information: